 - Being audience of each other, supporting each other´s presentations, which sometimes implies making work for each other (knowing who´s going to come to see your work)

 - Being engaged on each other’s working processes: playing all possible roles (rotation systems): performing for each other, choreographing each other, advising, giving feedback, making music, lights, etc.

-- Practicing/exercising together: outside particular projects there is an exchange of methodologies, having conversations about work…workshops, learning together…
+- Sharing practices and exercising together: outside particular projects there is an exchange of methodologies, having conversations about work…workshops, learning together…

 - Spending time together: politics of friendship, love and companionship, going out, conviviality…